Union Jack flag icon Canada flag Canada Ireland flag Ireland

 In this article:

-Protests are by nature unpredictable, but steps can be taken by organisations to help mitigate the risk.
+Protests are by nature unpredictable, but your organisation can take steps to help mitigate risk to its people and property.
 These include:

-• Reviewing work practices if protests are anticipated.
-Ask staff to avoid going into areas where protests may occur, possibly switching to virtual meetings.
+• Review work practices if protests are anticipated.
+Ask staff to avoid areas where protests may occur, and switch to virtual meetings if necessary.
 Consider rescheduling any planned events.

 • If staff must come in, relax dress codes.
 Avoid wearing any branded business wear.

 • Review security arrangements for your premises.
-Limit the number of entry points to your property to help control access and keep doors secured when not in use.
+Limit the number of entry points to your property and keep doors secured when not in use.

-• Remove any waste and other items that could be used by protestors to a place of safety.
+• Remove waste and other items that could be used by protestors to cause criminal damage.

-• Make sure any life safety systems, such as fire alarms, and electronic security systems, such as intruder alarms, have been tested and are operational.
+• Test life safety systems, such as fire alarms, and electronic security systems, such as intruder alarms, in advance.

-• Review your organisation's Business Continuity Plan (BCP) to ensure it will effectively respond to any protest activity.
-Guidance on developing a BCP can be found on our website if you don’t already have one.
+• Review your organisation's Business Continuity Plan (BCP) to make sure it can effectively respond to any disruption.
+You can find guidance on developing a BCP on our website if you don’t already have one.

-• Monitor national and local news channels, as well as social media, for the latest updates on protests and be ready to adapt business operations to reflect any increased risk due to protests in your area.
+• Monitor national and local news channels and social media for the latest updates on protests, and be ready to adapt business operations to reflect increased risk.

 • If you are concerned about the safety of your staff or property, call the police.
 Remember to report any criminal activity.

-The National Business Crime Centre has developed some helpful guidance for businesses, which may assist when reviewing your arrangements - Safeguarding your business during public events
+If you need more information, the National Business Crime Centre has developed some helpful guidance for businesses during mass public events.

 Risk advice line